Do you remember a time when you were being fully yourself? I mean truly alive?

 Speed up your healing

-Clients often come to me after talk therapy didn’t work for them and they want to work on a deeper level.
-Using the body in trauma treatment has been proven to shorten treatment time and help people create connections between their feelings, thoughts, body, and nervous system.
+Clients often come to me after traditional (talking) counselling didn’t work for them and they want to work on a deeper level.
+Using the body in trauma therapy has been proven to shorten treatment time and help people create connections between their feelings, thoughts, body, and nervous system.
 (Ogden et al., 2006).
-Through movement we remember, heal old wounds, and melt away our defensive armour.
+In your first sessions we will teach you simple exercises to self-soothe and create a sense of safety in your body.
+Once safety has been established, and you feel ready, we can begin to work a little deeper.

 Your body is a storehouse of information about your history.
-Our body remembers we related to our primary caregivers in our early days or any trauma we experienced – big or small.
-Over time these physical and emotional patterns in our body become unconscious, and we still act in these patterns as an adult.
-By combining talk therapy with movement and breathing I’ll help you dig deeper into your psyche and access this unconscious information.
+Our body remembers how we related to our primary caregivers in our early days or any trauma we experienced – big or small.
+Over time these physical and emotional patterns in our body become unconscious.
+We create coping mechanisms to defend against hurts.
+We unwittingly still act in these patterns as an adult, even when the danger has passed.
+When you feel ready, I’ll help you access this unconscious information through posture, movement, breathing, and awareness of sensations.
 We get right to the root of the patterns keeping you stuck.
 This makes your therapy more effective.

 Movement facilitates self-expression through the body.
 It helps bring what is unconscious to consciousness.
 This is useful when words are too terrifying or hard for people to express.
 If you’ve ever felt like you couldn’t be honest with a therapist about something that felt too painful or shameful to admit, this will help you.
 Sometimes there is no need to put it into words.
 It is enough just to feel, remember and be aware.
 You can choose how much movement, direction and autonomy you want in your session, depending on your comfort zone.